eahlys/EdPaper/readme.md

 Run a `composer install`/`php composer install`(depends of your configuration) within the app root path (you'll need composer)
 Rename `.env.example` to `.env` and run `php artisan key:generate` from the app's root path.
-Open `.env` and fill it with your database details
+Open `.env` and fill it with your database details and your Google's reCaptcha site and secret key (otherwise users won't be able to register).
 Run `php artisan migrate` from the app's root path, and you're all done.
 You just have to create an apache/nginx vhost.